madhueb/DIS_project1/README.md

 This project is part of the course CS-423 Distributed Information System at EPFL.
 The goal of the project is to create a multilingual information retrieval system designed to efficiently retrieve the top 10 most relevant documents in response to a user query from a large, diverse corpus.
 To do so we implemented four different models : A DPR model, a BM25 model, a TF-IDF model and comined model of TF-IDF and BM25.

 ### Repository structure
+repository_root/
+├── scripts/ # Contains all the scripts for running experiments and evaluations │ ├── bm25_tfidf/ # Scripts for BM25 and TF-IDF indexing and retrieval │ └── dpr/ # Scripts for DPR (Dense Passage Retrieval) model training and inference ├── src/ # Main source code directory
+│ ├── bm25_tfidf/ # Implementation of BM25 and TF-IDF models and utility functions
+│ ├── dpr/ # Implementation of DPR models, encoders, and related modules │ └── init.py # Makes the src directory a Python package
+├── README.md # Documentation and overview of the project
+├── requirements.txt # List of dependencies needed to run the project ├── setup.py # Setup script for package installation